31st October 1948 Solent Queen

 In that era at Bournemouth Pier there was a resident photographer who, when the paddlers were alongside, blew a whistle to attract the attention of passengers and then took their pictures which were subsequently displayed in his kiosk for purchase so that people could buy a souvenir of their day out starring themselves.
 As a result there is a tremendous quantity of these sort of deck shots of paddle steamers at Bournemouth from that period still in circulation today.

 In 1936 Solent Queen lost her Board of Trade Class III Certificate for sea-going work and spent the remainder of her life running only on categorised waters within Southampton Water and the Solent most particularly on the Cowes ferry.
 To make more space for vehicles on her foredeck her mast was re-sited to the forward end of the promenade deck.

 Solent Queen’s first boiler lasted for only 13 seasons but the replacement in 1902 had a much longer life of 46 years still being in service right up to August 1948 when issues were discovered with it and the ship was withdrawn.

-Arriving in the breaker's yard on 31st October 1948 worked commenced deconstructing Solent Queen in November.
-However not everything was scrapped.
+Arriving in the breaker’s yard on 31st October 1948 work commenced deconstructing Solent Queen in November.
+However not everything was lost.
 Her binnacle was acquired by the National Maritime Museum and for many years was on display in the Neptune Gallery near the paddle tug Reliant.
-However the massive revamp of the museum some years ago swept away not only the Reliant but also Solent Queen's binnacle.
-It remains in the Nation Maritime Museum's reserve collection but is no longer on display.
+However the massive revamp of the museum some years ago swept away not only the Reliant but also Solent Queen’s binnacle.
+It remains in the National Maritime Museum’s reserve collection but is no longer on display.
 And that’s a shame because it is a lovely bit of kit.